everysum1/sigfigIconDrop/README.md

 # SigFig IconDrop

-A draggable sortable gallery of beautiful icons featuring images taken from nature
+An animated draggable sortable gallery of beautiful icons featuring images taken from nature and civilization

 ### *Desktop view*